Eczema in Children and Babies Directory

 Eczema in babies and young children is very common and usually easily treated.
 Eczema's cause isn't completely known, but triggers may include dry skin, irritants, stress, sweat, and more.
 Treatments for babies may include moisturizers, lukewarm baths, creams, or light therapy.
 Follow the links below to find WebMD's comprehensive coverage about how eczema is caused in babies and kids as well as symptoms, treatments, and more.

-Babies and Eczema
+Kids, Allergies, and Eczema

 Food and Eczema Flares in Children